SublimeLinter/SublimeLinter-flow/README.md

 [![Build Status](https://travis-ci.org/ckaznocha/SublimeLinter-contrib-flow.svg?branch=master)](https://travis-ci.org/ckaznocha/SublimeLinter-contrib-flow)

-This linter plugin for [SublimeLinter][docs] provides an interface to [flow](http://flowtype.org/).
+This linter plugin for [SublimeLinter][docs] provides an interface to [flow](http://flowtype.org/), a static type checker for JavaScript.
 It will be used with files that have the “JavaScript” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].